etsal/aasan/README.md

 	  	- Test with sizes 1 to 128
 	- Allocate with a set memory gap between allocations
 		- Has to be a multiple of GRANULE

+- [M] Reason about offsets within the arena.
+Ensure ASAN works even with user-specified arena offsets.

 Alloc/Free Tracking
 -------------------